Next: Sinusoidal waveshaping: evenness and Up:

 th term takes over at an index equal to

-To make this happen we just require that
+.
+To make this happen we just require

 and so fixing